Heli Skiing Canada

 Whistler Heli Skiing & Coast Range

-There are a couple of Whistler heli skiing operators (Coast Mountain Range) such as Whistler Heliski and nearby
+There are a couple of Whistler heli skiing operators such as

 Phantom Heli Skiing, which allow the possibility to combine resort and heli skiing.
 A 2.5 hour drive north of Whistler is